elbywan/neold/README.md

 ##Installation

-Add the following files to your sbt build file :
+Add the following lines to your sbt build file :

 ```
 resolvers += Resolver.sonatypeRepo("snapshots")